 However, with the introduction of specific database server products in the client/server implementation, the search request is packaged and sent to the database server for execution.
-The SQL syntax is very powerful and when combined with server trigger logic enables all selection and rejection logic to execute on the server.
+The SQL syntax is very powerful and-when combined with server trigger logic-enables all selection and rejection logic to execute on the server.
 This approach ensures that the answer set returns only the selected rows and has the effect of reducing the amount of traffic between the server and client on the LAN.
 (To support the client/server model, dBASE IV, FoxPro, and Paradox products have been retrofitted to be SQL development tools for database servers).

 The performance advantages available from the client/server model of SQL services can be overcome.
 For example, if by using an unqualified SQL SELECT, all rows satisfying the request are returned to the client for further analysis.
 Minimally qualified requests that rely on the programmer's logic at the workstation for further selection can be exceedingly dangerous.
-Quite possibly, 1 million rows from the server can be returned to the client only to be reduced by the client to 10 useful rows.
+Quite possibly, 1 million rows from the server can be returned to the client to 10 useful rows.
 The JOIN function in SQL that causes multiple tables to be logically combined into a single table can be dangerous if users don't understand the operation of the database engine.

 A classic problem with dynamic SQL is illustrated by a request to Oracle to JOIN a 10-row table at the client with a 1-million-row table at the server.
 Depending on the format of the request, either 10 useful rows may be transferred to the client or 1 million rows may be transferred so that the useless 999,990 can be discarded.
 You might argue that a competent programmer should know better; however, this argument breaks down when the requestor is a business analyst.
 Business analysts should not be expected to work out the intricacies of SQL syntax.
 Their tools must protect them from this complexity.
 (Some DBMSs are now making their optimizers more intelligent to deal with just these cases.
 So, it is important to look beyond transaction volumes when looking at DBMS engines.)
-If your business requirement necessitates using these types of dynamic SQL requests, it is important, when creating an SDE, that the architecture definition step selects products that have strong support for query optimization.
-Products such as Ingres are optimized for this type of request.
+If steoD soubs A of wold E.a.